 Can You Date Casually Without Catching Feelings?
-An Expert Answers Once & For All
+Experts Answer Once & For All

 Casual dating has many perks — like having the freedom to hang and hook up with whoever you want, whenever and wherever you want.
 One of the potential pitfalls?
 Accidentally catching feelings for someone when you don’t intend to.
 Feelings are a funny thing — you don’t always have control over them, so even if you date someone with no intention of pursuing anything serious, there’s still a chance you might fall for them.
 So, can you date casually without catching feelings?
 And if so, what can you do to ensure you keep things casual?

 According to relationship expert April Masini, the short answer is: Yes, it's totally possible to date casually without those pesky feels getting in the way.
 What a relief, right?
 But not so fast — Masini says that your ability to pull this off depends a lot on your personality.

 “For some people, it’s easier than others,” she tells Elite Daily.
 “If you’re someone who normally falls hard and fast, then expect your normal feelings to get in the way of casual dating.
 Conversely, if you’re someone who can disconnect from falling in love, then expect that to work in your favor when it comes to casual dating.”